duke-mai/multi-level-guessing-game/README.md

-# Number Guessing Game
+# Aim
-**Aim**: Create a number guessing game divided into three levels of difficulty I divide this project into small procedures and place them in separate files to be used as modules.
+Create a number guessing game divided into three levels of difficulty.
+I divide this project into small functions and place them in separate files to be used as modules.

+# Implementation
 I begin by greeting the user and prompt them to choose which level (easy, medium, or hard) they want to play | welcome.py.
-With that option, I then start the corresponding procedure which is stored in game_options.py
+With that option, I then start the corresponding function which is stored in game_options.py

-Taking easy level as an example, when the game starts (which now go to the module game_body.py, I generate random numbers by importing the random module and referencing the randint() function defined in that module, ranging from 1 to
+Taking easy level as an example, when the game starts (which now go to the module game_body.py, I generate random numbers by importing the random module and referencing the randint() function defined in that module (ranging from 1 to 10).
+I then assign the random number generated to a variable called random.
-10. I then assign the random number generated to a variable called RANDOM.
-Since the user fails after six tries, I assign 6 to the ATTEMPTS_ALLOWED variable and they will lose one every time a guess is made.
+Since the user fails after six tries, I assign 6 to the guess_limit variable and they will lose one every time a guess is made.
 The guess is assigned to the GUESS variable.
 A False Boolean is assigned to the done variable to keep the game running until it becomes True, which means that the game is done

-Whenever a guess is made, it is evaluated by the procedure InputValidation(), using a while loop to check whether it is valid, which means whether it is in the range between 1 and 6.
-If it is an invalid guess (the procedure returns False), the user has to make a new one until it is valid (the procedure returns True).
+Whenever a guess is made, it is evaluated by the function valite_input(), using a while loop to check whether it is valid, which means whether it is in the range between 1 and 6.
+If it is an invalid guess (the function returns False), the user has to make a new one until it is valid (the function returns True).
 Provided that the guess is invalid, the user still maintains their number of guesses.

 Now that the guess is valid, one chance will be taken away.
 Afterwards, a while loop is used to evaluate that guess so long as the user still has at least one